bixbydevelopers/capsule-sample-shirt/README.md

 ### Changing and adding to the cart

-Example: Continue on an order and change an item and add another item in one input.
+Example: Continue on an order and change an item and add another item in one utterance.

 ```
 Make that a Large V-Neck and add an Oxford Dress Shirt